Emotions Transcend Race And Culture: Universal Emotions

 When we experience something that emotionally damages us, we respond by expressing sadness.
 Sadness is expressed by lowering the corners of the mouth into a frown, lowering the eyelids, and raising the inner corner of the eyebrows while the outer corners remain slanted downwards.
 Watery eyes or tears will also accompany sadness.

-The type of surprise that we are discussing here is related more to shock than it is to a pleasant or scary surprise, although this expression could come before all emotions.
+Here, surprise is related more to shock than it is to a pleasant or scary surprise, although this expression could come before all emotions.
 When someone is surprised, their eyes will widen, their eyebrows will arch up, and their jaw will drop slightly, which will make the mouth form a circular or ovular shape.

-Fear shows itself in a way similar to surprise.
-When someone is afraid, their eyes will also widen, and their eyebrows will raise up.
+When someone is afraid, their eyes will widen, and their eyebrows will also raise up.
 However, fear in the lip region will manifest in the form of lips that stretched out horizontally across the face.
 There will also be physical symptoms such as sweating and heart palpitations.

-Disgust is an emotion we experience when we deal with something that we consider to be offensive or unpleasant.
+Disgust is an emotion we experience when we deal with something thatis offensive or unpleasant.
 For example, if you smell something that makes you want to vomit, your reaction will most likely be disgust.
 How do we show disgust?
 Disgust forms on our face when we raise our upper lip, wrinkle the bridge of our nose, raise our cheeks, and slightly arch our eyebrows.

 - Contempt (Still Being Debated)